-With lungs full of air and pupils full of sunrise I’m off on a run beside the town’s estuary and stop to ask three Maoris for directions.
-Noticing one has a shovel, I ask him what they’re digging and am told they’re preparing for a burial out on the island.
-I see no boat, but one of the big fellows heavily stained with tattoos widens his eyes, waggles his tongue at me, and says ‘now you gonna see miracle, man’!
+With lungs full of air and pupils full of sunrise, I’m off on a run beside the town’s estuary, and stop to ask three Maoris for directions.
+Noticing one has a shovel, I ask him what they’re digging.
+They tell me they’re preparing for a burial out on the island, but I see no boat.
+One of the monster Maoris heavily stained with tattoos, widens his eyes, waggles his tongue, and says to me ‘now you gonna see miracle, man’!

 With that, they walk out into the water, distancing them farther and farther from shore.
 My eyebrows jump halfway up my forehead as they appear to be walking on water.
 Apparently the illusion is created by a raised path built up just beneath the water’s surface, allowing them access to the burial island at low tide.

 After enjoying four days wandering the shell strewn beaches, the Mount, Papamoa, and the town of Mt Manganuim, we drive on to the town of Rotorua.
 This is one of the country’s largest thermal areas and we immediately notice the air is invaded with the unpleasant smell of hydrogen sulphide.
-After spending the night we awake to a sullen sky spitting at us, and with the suntan lotion just a tube of discarded optimism, opt to hit the road again.
+After spending the night we awake to a sullen and spitting sky, and with the suntan lotion just a tube of discarded optimism we opt to hit the road again.
 Damn, if this soggy weather persists we’ll be going home with the tan of a vampire.

-Our next stop is the town of Taupo to find our lodging at the Rangimarie Guest House.
-We have the whole upstairs of the house, along with the use of a swimming pool and a hot tub set in private gardens.
+Our next stop is the town of Taupo, to locate our lodging at Rangimarie Guest House.
+We have the whole upstairs of the house along with the use of a swimming pool and a hot tub set in private gardens.
 Our host ‘Taupo Joe’ is a transplanted Scotsman with a great sense of humor, and the jovial harassment and banter back and forth is making our stay just that much more amusing.

 Never before have I seen so many sheep.
 NZ apparently has 4 million people, and 40 million sheep.
 In fact, one day whilst wandering about town we happen to notice a skittish sheep tethered to a signpost on the main street, so I sheepishly ask Joe if perhaps it is the town’s recreation center.
 Sorry mate – my baaa-d!

-The main purpose of our stay in Taupo, is to tackle the famous Tongariro Crossing Challenge.
-This is a 19.4 km hike billed as the best one day hike/tramp in New Zealand, and one of the top ten in the world.
-With the steep climbs and unpredictable weather the suggested time to complete it is eight hours, and it’s imperative to be well prepared for the volatile weather conditions.
+The main purpose of our stay in Taupo is to tackle the famous Tongariro Crossing Challenge.
+This 19.4 km hike is billed as the best one day hike/tramp in New Zealand, and one of the top ten in the world.
+With the steep climbs and unpredictable weather, the suggested time to complete it is eight hours, and it’s imperative to be well prepared for the volatile weather conditions.
 But what the heck, I reckon there’s a lot worse ways to spend a day than a robust work out on top of New Zealand’s finest ‘tramp’!

 She really does turn out to be quite the tramp, especially slogging up the 378 steep steps of the ‘Devil’s Staircase’.
 However, the photogenic spectacle of Emerald Lake and the Red Crater, used as the legendary backdrop for many scenes in ‘The Lord of the Rings’ movie, is worth the effort.
 We stop only briefly for a snack from our pack as the penetrating chill at this elevation has us eager to begin our descent.

-During this hike, we have had sun, rain, thermal volcano, clouds, cold, and wind.
-Thank goodness we did our research on this hike, as being forewarned about the crossing’s ‘climate change’ and the importance of being properly prepared has proved particularly prudent!
+During this hike, the fickle mountain weather has included sun, rain, thermal volcano, clouds, cold, and wind.
+Thank goodness we did our research, as being forewarned about the crossing’s ‘climate change’ and proper preparation has proved particularly prudent!

 The hike down is equally as tough as the climb up, turning our leg muscles into tapioca as we pass through distinct vegetation changes; from total barrenness at the top, to grass, bushes, small trees, and finally into the jungle-like forest at the base.
 For some strange reason in the forested area, we are bombarded by deranged kamikaze-like Cicadas bugs.
 Clinging to our clothes like a bunch of bright broaches, these gaudy insects look like the love child of a grasshopper and Lady Gaga!